Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 # Data-projects-with-R-and-GitHub

-This project accompanies the course
+This project accompanies the super course

 **"R2 - Data projects with R and Github"**